Paullllllllllllllllll/ChronoDownloader/README.md

 - `include_creator_in_work_dir`: Include creator in folder name
 - `include_year_in_work_dir`: Include publication year in folder name
 - `title_slug_max_len`: Maximum length of title slug in filenames

+## Documentation

+ChronoDownloader includes comprehensive documentation for different use cases:

+### Configuration Reference

+**CONFIG_GUIDE.md** - Technical reference for all configuration options in config.json.
+Explains what each setting does, provides examples of common configurations, and details the download limits structure.
+Use this when you need to understand specific configuration parameters.

+### Operational Workflows

+**WORKFLOW_GUIDE.md** - Best practices guide for large-scale downloads (50+ items).
+Covers batch processing strategies, performance tuning, monitoring and recovery procedures, quality control, and storage management.
+Essential reading for production deployments and large collections.

+### Quick Reference

+For basic usage, see the Configuration and Usage sections in this README.
+For specialized use cases such as historical cookbooks or other domain-specific collections, check the respective directories for additional guides.

 ## Usage